Peter-Mac/hugo-petermac.com/content/posts/2024/09/migrating-from-wordpress-to-hugo/index.md

 # then execute this command (ensuring the project name matches one already created)
 npm_config_yes=true npx wrangler pages deploy public --project-name="hugo-petermac-com" --commit-dirty=true
 ```

+## TODO
+There's still a few tidy up jobs to do
+[ ] convert the article_title.md files to index.md and put them in specific folders
+[ ] comment code segments so I dont forget what works where

 _FootNotes_
 [^1] Pain In The Ass